 - Ovarian cancer

-- Multiple relatives on the same side of the family with breast, uterine, prostate, colon or pancreatic cancers
+- Multiple relatives on the same side of the family with breast, ovarian, prostate, colon or pancreatic cancers

 - Rare cancers